2ndSightLab/ai-tracker/awswishlist.md

 🟠 Would like simply to have a --no-banner flag for no banner in no-interactive mode.

 🟠 Having problems getting my agents to work correclty unless I use --classic mode.
 Why.
-What changed?
+What changed in newer versions that broke that?
+I am afraid to update Kiro now.
 I need to look into this more but I'm not able to get no-agent mode working correctly unless I'm in classic mode so far.
 Also my entire agent frameowrk doesn't work with the TUI.